The Gunny Sack

 Sunset Slushie Recipe

-This kid-friendly Sunset Slushie recipe is a perfect beverage for sharing with family and friends.
-Make it as a layered sunrise drink for breakfast too.
+This kid-friendly Sunset Slushie recipe is a perfect summer beverage.
+You can also make it as a layered sunrise drink for breakfast!

 So, today I am sharing a recipe for a Sunset Slushie that captures some of those beautiful colors of the setting sun.

 The layer with the least amount of sugar is on top and the one with the most is on the bottom.
-To get the soft colors and creamy flavor, I used BAILEYS® Coffee Creamers.
+To get the soft colors and creamy flavor, I used vanilla coffee creamer.

 Start with the blue slushie layer.
-Blend together ice, diet citrus soda, BAILEYS® Original Irish Cream and powdered, unsweetened blue drink mix.
+Blend together ice, diet citrus soda, vanilla creamer, and powdered, unsweetened blue Kool-Aid drink mix.

-Next, blend the pulp-free frozen orange juice concentrate, water, ice, and BAILEYS® Original Irish Cream.
+Next, blend the pulp-free frozen orange juice concentrate, water, ice, and vanilla creamer.

 Put the orange slushie in cups.
 Tilt the cups and slowly pour cherry grenadine syrup down the side of the cup.